EmmanuelMasavoDjegou/R-Tutorial/README.md

 ## 📚 Chapters Covered

-Each script corresponds to a chapter from the book:
+Each file corresponds to a chapter from the book:

-Certainly!
-Here are the reworded titles:

 1. Introduction to R
 2. Working with Vectors